 I found it scientifically lacking, and with little pragmatic usefulness.

 On the scientific side, Goleman says that IQ doesn’t matter to reach the highest corporate positions because IQ is an entry requirement.
 To me, that’s intellectually dishonest.
 Sure, it will matter less once you’re in, because everyone else has it.
-But anything that is an entry requirements, by definition, matters a lot.
+But anything that is an entry requirement, by definition, matters a lot.

 It feels like Goleman is on a quest to discredit IQ and inflate EI.